PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 }
 ```

 We know this isn't perfect and has problems, but it's a start.
-It's important not to get too hung-up on getting things perfect first time.
+Avoid getting hung up on perfection initially.

 ### Try to Run the Test